-"Avoided costs" means the incremental costs to a utility of electric energy, electric capacity, or both, that the utility would generate itself or purchase from another source, but for purchases to be made under these rules.
-A utility's avoided costs are the prices, terms and conditions, including the period of time and the power supply attributes, of the least cost final contract entered into as a result of the competitive bidding process described in these rules.
-If no final contract is entered into in response to a request for proposal (RFP) issued by a utility under these rules, the utility's avoided costs are the lesser of:

-(1) The price, terms and conditions set forth in the least cost project proposal that meets the criteria specified in the RFP; or

-(2) Current projected market prices for power with comparable terms and conditions.

-"Back-up power" means electric energy or capacity supplied by a utility to replace energy ordinarily supplied by utility-owned generation or purchased through contracts that is unavailable due to an unscheduled outage.

 "Commission" means the Washington utilities and transportation commission.

-"Conservation" means any reduction in electric power consumption that results from increases in the efficiency of energy use, production or distribution, or from demand response, load management or efficiency measures that reduce peak capacity demand.
+"Conservation and efficiency resources" has the same meaning as defined by WAC 480-100-238(2).

-"Conservation supplier" means a thirdparty supplier or utility affiliate that provides equipment or services that save capacity or energy.
+"Conservation supplier" means a third-party supplier or utility affiliate that provides equipment or services that reduce the need for capacity or energy.

-"Economic dispatch" means modifying the scheduling of power purchases from a generating facility within contractually specified limits to minimize the costs of delivering electricity.

-"Generating facilities" means plant and other equipment used to generate electricity purchased through contracts entered into under these rules.
+"Generating facilities" means plant and other equipment used to produce electricity purchased through contracts entered into under these rules.

+“Independent evaluator” means a thirdparty, not affiliated with the utility, that provides an evaluation of the utility’s request for proposal process, evaluation, selection criteria, and related analyses of all project bids and project proposals discussed in this chapter.

-"Independent power producers" means an entity that owns generating facilities or portions thereof that are not included in a utility's rate base and that are not qualifying facilities as defined in this section.
+"Independent power producer" means a non-utility entity that develops or owns generating facilities or portions thereof that are not qualifying facilities as defined in WAC 480-106-007.

 "Integrated resource plan" or "IRP" means the filing made every two years by a utility in accordance with WAC 480-100-238 Integrated resource planning.

-"Interruptible power" means electric energy or capacity supplied to a utility by a generating facility, the availability of which may be interrupted under certain conditions.

-"Maintenance power" means electric energy or capacity supplied by a utility during scheduled outages of a generating facility.

-"Project developer" means an individual, association, corporation, or other legal entity that can enter into a power or conservation contract with the utility.
+"Project developer" or “bidder” means an individual, association, corporation, or other legal entity that can enter into a contract with the utility to supply a resource need.

-"Project proposal" means a project developer's document containing a description of a project and other information responsive to the requirements set forth in a request for proposal, also known as a bid.
+"Project proposal" or “bid” means a project developer's document containing a description of a project and other information in response to the requirements set forth in a request for proposal.

 "Qualifying facilities" means generating facilities that meet the criteria specified by the FERC in 18 C.F.R.
-Part 292 Subpart B.
+Part 292 Subpart B as described in WAC 480-106-007.

-"Request for proposals" or "RFPs" means the documents describing a utility's solicitation of bids for delivering electric capacity, energy, or capacity and energy, or conservation.
+"Request for proposals" or "RFP" means the documents describing a utility's solicitation of bids for generating or delivering a resource need.

-"Resource block" means the deficit of capacity and associated energy that the IRP shows for the near term.
+"Resource need" has the same meaning as defined by WAC 480-100-238(2).

+"Resource supplier" means a third-party supplier, utility, or utility affiliate that provides equipment or services that serve a resource need.

+“Short-term market purchases” means purchases of energy or capacity on the spot or forward market contracted for a term less than four years.

 "Subsidiary" means any company in which the utility owns directly or indirectly five percent or more of the voting securities, and that may enter a power or conservation contract with that electric utility.
 A company is not a subsidiary if the utility can demonstrate that it does not control that company.

-"Supplementary power" means electric energy or capacity supplied by a utility that is regularly used by a generating facility in addition to that which the facility generates itself.

 "Utility" means an electrical company as defined by RCW 80.04.010.